carl-molina/flask-cafe/README.md

 # Flask Cafe

 Flask Cafe is a cafe list site that lets users browse cafes, like and unlike cafes, and see more cafe details including map data from Mapquest API.
 Admin users can add and edit cafes.
 This project was originally built in Dec 2023 at [Rithm School](https://www.rithmschool.com/).
+You can find the site [here](https://www.flaskcafe.carlmolina.com/).

 ## Demo